kevinpt/vhdl-extras/doc/rst/modules/auto/timing_ops_xilinx.rst

   :param Actual_secs:
   :type Actual_secs: in real

-  Report statement for checking difference between requested time value and the output of to_clock_cycles

 .. vhdl:procedure:: procedure report_time_precision(Identifier : in string; Cycles : in clock_cycles; Requested_secs : in time; Actual_secs : in time);

   :param Identifier:
   :type Identifier: in string